clux/facemaulers/recaps/123-kiansalee-attacks.md

 123-kiansalee-attacks
 28 September 2021

 You get your final research into Kiaranslee done with the help of Ursula.
 You refresh on Larloch's demise, identify the type of pet he had (a Behir).
-GW makes his next pet a cold salamander to try to remind Larloch of his past / and the unholy union that he finds himself  within.
+GW makes his next pet a frost salamander to try to remind Larloch of his past / and the unholy union that he finds himself within.

 While distributing your potions, you try to decide on plans of attack/defense.
-Larloch best for talking to (and you also have partial coverage to his necro res), Validra probably best for fighting (all of you have acid res, and she's weak to bludgeoning).
+Key points you discussed; Larloch is the best for talking to (and whomst you also have partial coverage to his necro res), Irae's probably the hardest hitting one of the bunch with the scythes of the revenancer (whose dmg is a lot of necrotic), Validra could be the best for fighting (all of you have acid res, and she's weak to bludgeoning, but she also has immune to radiant).
 Unfortunately, your hand is forced as Diana tells you she's on the move.

 With Graycloaks distributed across the walls (and Gilbert in left tower), you see Kiaransalee approach.
 She converts civilians outside the city wall as she slowly marches towards the boundary.
-You tell Ursula to fetch clerics or whatever they have to aid.
+You tell Ursula to fetch clerics or basically whatever they have to aid.

 You plan on rushing out and talk, but she time stops and summons a series of undead, while you all are monologued at.

 Battle commences.
 Arrow firing simulator for a few rounds.
 Potions are drunk.

 - Mordai with NecroRes/CircleOfPower/AcidRes/Overcharge(c)
 - Faey with Speed/Invis/AcidRes (no necrores)
 - GW with Strenght/NecroRes/AcidRes/SpiritShroud(c)